ellisp/prediction-intervals-asc/long-presentation/ellis-timeseries-pred-intervals.md

 A conservative alternative
 ===================

-- Take the extremes of the combined prediction interval coverage of the components of the ensemble
+- Take the extremes of the combined prediction interval coverage of the components of the ensemble - but:

 > "Those prediction intervals look dodgy because they are way too conservative.
 The package is taking the widest possible intervals that includes all the intervals produced by the individual models.
 So you only need one bad model, and the prediction intervals are screwed."